Micheál Martin

-Micheál Martin ([ˈmʲiːçaːl̪ˠ]; born 1 August 1960) is an Irish Fianna Fáil politician who is serving as Tánaiste, Minister for Foreign Affairs and Minister for Defence since December 2022.
-He served as Taoiseach from 2020 to 2022 and has been Leader of Fianna Fáil since January 2011.
-He has been a Teachta Dála (TD) for Cork South-Central since 1989.
-He served as Leader of the Opposition from 2011 to 2020 and held various Cabinet offices under Bertie Ahern and Brian Cowen.
+Micheál Martin ([ˈmʲiːçaːl̪ˠ]; born 16 August 1960) is an Irish Fianna Fáil politician serving as Taoiseach since January 2025, having previously held the position from 2020 to 2022.
+Martin served as Tánaiste, Minister for Foreign Affairs and Minister for Defence from December 2022 to January 2025.
+He has been leader of Fianna Fáil since January 2011 and a TD for Cork South-Central since 1989.
+He previously served as Leader of the Opposition from 2011 to 2020 and held various cabinet offices under Bertie Ahern and Brian Cowen.

 Born in Cork, Martin initially worked as a teacher before entering politics.
 He was elected to Cork City Council in 1985, and served as Lord Mayor of Cork from 1992 to 1993.
 In 1989, he was first elected to Dáil Éireann for Cork South-Central, a seat he has represented ever since.
-After the victory of Fianna Fáil at the 1997 election, Taoiseach Bertie Ahern appointed Martin to the Cabinet as Minister for Education and Science.
+After the victory of Fianna Fáil at the 1997 general election, Taoiseach Bertie Ahern appointed Martin to cabinet as Minister for Education and Science.
 In 2000, Martin was appointed Minister for Health and Children.
 In 2004, during his time as Health Minister, Martin was notable for introducing a ban on tobacco smoking in all Irish workplaces, making Ireland the first country in the world to introduce a full workplace smoking ban.
 In the same year, Martin established the Health Service Executive.
 He served as Minister for Enterprise, Trade and Employment from 2004 to 2008, before being appointed Minister for Foreign Affairs by Ahern's successor, Brian Cowen.
 In 2009, Martin became the first Irish foreign minister to travel to Latin America, during which time he also made the first official visit to Cuba by any Irish minister.
 Martin also visited Khartoum during his time as Foreign Minister, following the kidnapping of Sharon Commins and Hilda Kawuki.